jonathansillito/open-source-project-course/modules/collaborative/README.md

 Your ability to contribute to an open source project, will be influenced by how well you connect with people in the project, and how well you understand the culture and follow the processes used by the team.
 Over time your ability to contribute will be enhanced as you further develop relationships and your reputation.
 Here are a couple additional thoughts:

 * Not all processes are written down in sufficient detail.
 You learn by being involved.
 This might especially be true of the importance of **socializing a (coming) change**.
-This is true in open source projects and closed source projects too.
-By socializing a change we mean ...
+This is true in open source projects and closed source projects too. *What does it mean to socialize a change?*

 * Developing a **reputation** as someone who cares about the project, makes quality contributions and will be around to maintain those contribution overtime will enhance your influence and ability to contribute. *How can you build or hurt your reputation?*